dev-null2019/blender279-aarch64/README.md

-# Blender 2.79 ES2 for Aarch64 "Portable"
+# Blender 2.79 ES2 for Debian Bookworm / arm64 "Portable" works perfectly on the RPi 4!

+Forked from https://source.mnt.re/reform/blender-279-es2-aarch64-bin - I updated it with all missing libs and Python 3.9 to work on Debian 12

 ## What is this?